 Born and raised in England, Louise Clatney trained at White Lodge, The Royal Ballet School and the world renowned Bush Davies School in East Grinstead.
 During her training, she received Honours in ISTD Ballet, Modern and Tap and Advanced RAD Ballet.
 Although ballet was her primary course of study, Ms. Clatney spent her professional career in musical theatre, appearing in many British TV and theatrical productions.
 Ms. Clatney became an Associate Cecchetti teacher under the guidance of the teachers of The School of Dance and now teaches classical ballet and musical theatre.

-Christine Dubois recently graduated from the Professional Contemporary Dance Programme of The School of Dance.
-In the past three years, Christine has had the opportunity to work with many great choreographers and teachers such as Sylvie Desrosiers, Yvonne Coutts, Peter Boneham, Susie Burpie, Sasha Ivanochko, Emmanuel Jouthe and many more.
-She has been teaching dance for the past 8 years and hopes to continue for a very long time.
+Christine Couture recently graduated from the Professional Contemporary Dance Programme of The School of Dance.
+While at The School, Christine had the opportunity to work with many great choreographers and teachers such as Sylvie Desrosiers, Yvonne Coutts, Peter Boneham, Susie Burpie, Sasha Ivanochko, Emmanuel Jouthe and many more.
+She has been teaching dance for the past 10 years and hopes to continue for a very long time.
 As a newly certified professional dancer, Christine is looking forward to a career as a respected and talented artist.

 Cathy has performed extensively with Le Groupe de la Place Royale (Ottawa) and Dancemakers (Toronto) touring internationally.
 She has danced in works by Jean-Pierre Perreault, Christopher House, James Kudelka, Carol Anderson, and Doug Varone, among others.
 Cathy studied at the Mudra school in Belgium and also studied with such luminaries as Peter Boneham, Peggy Baker, Maggie Black, Irene Dowd and Lar Lubovitch.
 Cathy has received numerous grants and awards including Canada Council grants, The Floyd Chalmers Performing Arts Award and the Erik Bruhn Memorial Award.
 She also received grants for residencies in schools throughout the Outaouais region, conducting classes in Modern Dance and Creative Movement.